 Most expensive time to travel to a destination.
 For Europe, high season begins around mid-June through the end of August.
 It is considered the best time to visit a travel destination and airfare is typically highest during this time frame.

-Shoulder season occur both in the spring and fall, where travelers may find reduced prices to popular destinations, but a tourist scene that is still a little more active than it is in low season.
+Shoulder seasons occur both in the spring and fall, where travelers may find reduced prices to popular destinations, but a tourist scene that is still a little more active than it is in low season.

 A part or leg of an air itinerary, including one take off and one landing.